 Women with PCOS are also prone to mood disturbances and depression.
 Research shows that these are independent risk factors for heart disease.
 Depression in women with PCOS is both psychological as well as physiological.
 It may lead to fatigue, sleep disturbances, phobia, changes in appetite and binge eating.
 As a result, women with PCOS gain weight easily.
 Obesity increases the chances of insulin resistance and eventually of heart disease.

 PCOS And Heart Disease: Are Some Women At A Higher Risk

-The American Heart Association classifies women at a risk of heart disease as 1) optimal risk, 2) at risk, or 3) at high risk.
-PCOS women are classified into two categories:.
+The American Heart Association classifies women at risk of heart disease as 1) optimal risk, 2) at risk, or 3) at high risk.
+PCOS women are classified into two categories:

 - At risk

-PCOS women with the following health conditions are at a risk of heart disease:
+PCOS women with the following health conditions are at risk of heart disease: